Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/RB/_index.md

 Azure Stack HCI supports [VM provisioning the Azure portal](https://learn.microsoft.com/azure-stack/hci/manage/azure-arc-enabled-virtual-machines).
 HCIBox is pre-configured with [Arc resource bridge](https://learn.microsoft.com/azure-stack/hci/manage/azure-arc-enabled-virtual-machines#what-is-azure-arc-resource-bridge) to support this capability.

-  > **NOTE: Resource bridge only supports deploying a guest VM with DHCP IP assignment.
+  > **Note:** Resource bridge only supports deploying a guest VM with DHCP IP assignment.
 HCIBox runs a simple DHCP server that provides IP addresses to VMs created with resource bridge.
 The DHCP range is 192.168.200.210 - 192.168.200.249.
-Static assignment of IP from the Azure portal is not supported at this time.**
+Static assignment of IP from the Azure portal is not supported at this time.

 ## Deploy a new Linux virtual machine